KhmHeh/EBomber/README.md

 -Enter the mail from which spam will be sent

 !!!Only gmail!
-Entrance from outside sources must be allowed!!!
+Entrance from outside sources must be allowed!
+Two-factor authentication must be disabled!!!

 -Enter the password from her